tjohnston-softdev/globalx-2106/readme.md

 Assessment instructions were sent as a PDF.
 I converted it to a [markdown file](./instructions.md) for public viewing.

+A revised version was released on 4 April 2022.

 ## Running

 To run the script, navigate to the 'NameSorter' folder and execute: